If you’re looking for a high-interest place to stash some short-term cash, the Wealthfront cash account might be the perfect solution for you.

 5. Wealthfront isn’t the only option for high interest

-The average interest rate on savings accounts nationwide is only 0.10%, according to the FDIC.
-Wealthfront pays nearly 25 times that national average.
+The average interest rate on savings accounts nationwide is only 0.09%, according to the FDIC.
+Wealthfront pays more than 20 times that national average.
 But they’re far from the only one offering such a high rate of interest.

 One place not to look when you want to stash your cash?
 The nation’s big banks!
 They’ll fee you to death and offer pitiful interest rates to savers.